Quetzal (restaurant): History

 The restaurant initially opened in August 2018, before temporarily closing six months later following a dispute between the restaurant owner and the then-chefs.
 At its opening, the restaurant was initially headed by co-chefs Julio Guajardo and Kate Chomyshyn.

 The restaurant re-opened in March 2019, with its kitchen being headed by owner Grant van Gameren.
 Steve Molnar took over the head chef role in March 2020.

 Concept

 Quetzal cooks its food solely over open flame, and does not have any traditional stoves or ovens.

 Recognition

 The restaurant first received a Michelin star in 2022, and retained it in the 2023, 2024, and 2025 editions of the Michelin Guide.
 It is the first, and so far only, Mexican restaurant in the city to receive a star.

 In 2025, Quetzal was ranked #11 in the inaugural North America's 50 Best Restaurants list, one of two Toronto restaurants making the ranking alongside Mhel.
+It ranked #8 in the 2026 publication.

 Canada's 100 Best Restaurants Ranking

-Quetzal ranked #8 in Canada's 100 Best Restaurants list in 2025, up from its previous ranking of #12 in 2024.
+Quetzal ranked #4 in Canada's 100 Best Restaurants list in 2026, up from its previous ranking of #8 in 2025.
+It was the highest ranked restaurant in Toronto on the list in 2026.